Dr. Cătălin Voiniciuc – Group Leader

 Joining the lab

-B.Sc. and M.Sc. students interested in combining synthetic biology with carbohydrate biochemistry are encouraged to inquire via email about projects that are currently available for internships and thesis research.
+B.Sc. and M.Sc. students interested in combining synthetic biology with carbohydrate biochemistry are always welcome to inquire via email about projects that are currently available for internships and thesis research.

 Alumni of the Designer Glycans lab